Takeo Kurita: Battle of the Sibuyan Sea

 While in the confines of the Sibuyan Sea and approaching the San Bernardino Strait, Kurita's force underwent five aerial attacks by U.S. carrier planes which damaged several of his ships, including Yamato.
-Constant air attacks from Admiral William "Bull" Halsey's 3rd Fleet scored two bomb hits on Yamato, reducing her speed, and numerous torpedo and bomb hits on Musashi, mortally wounding her.
-They also scored a number of damaging near misses on other vessels, reducing fleet speed to 18 knots.
+Constant air attacks from Admiral William "Bull" Halsey's 3rd Fleet scored two bomb hits on Yamato, reducing her speed, and numerous torpedo and bomb hits on her sister ship Musashi, mortally wounding her.
+The Japanese battleship Musashi sank on October 24, 1944, at 7.36pm local time.
+The mighty battleship capsized and sunk four hours after capsizing, having sustained huge damage after a massive, day-long aerial attack by U.S. forces, sustaining approximately 19 torpedo hits and 17 bomb hits before she sank.

+The American planes also scored a number of damaging near misses on other Japanese vessels, reducing Japanese fleet speed to some 18 knots.
 Knowing that he was already six hours behind schedule and facing the possibility of a sixth attack in the narrow confines of the San Bernardino Strait, Kurita requested air support and turned his fleet west away from Leyte Gulf.